siraajkudtarkar/CS167/Labs/Lab7/CS167_Lab7.md

   * Windows: Select `Windows x86_64` in **Platform** and `zip` in **Package**.
 Don't select the `msi` package.
     * Direct link: [https://fastdl.mongodb.org/tools/db/mongodb-database-tools-windows-x86_64-100.5.2.zip](https://fastdl.mongodb.org/tools/db/mongodb-database-tools-windows-x86_64-100.5.2.zip)
     <p align="center"><img src="images/mongodb-tools-windows.png" style="width:323px;"/></p>
-* If you use the virtual machine, it comes with MongoDB pre-installed.
+* If you use the provided virtual machine, it comes with MongoDB pre-installed.
 * For testing purposes, you can use the [online web-based MongoDB version](https://mws.mongodb.com/?version=5.0)

 ---